-In the boxing training section of ScotBoxer, apart from just giving you advice on training, you will learn about all the various pieces of training equipment and how to use all that gear properly.
-There are also examples of typical boxing workouts that will help get you started, then you will find information about how to develop ways to shape those workouts to suit you personally and allow you to get the most from your training routines.
-I will also explain the things that seems to cause most confusion in boxing training classes - How to properly use your skipping rope and how to shadow box.
+In the boxing training section of ScotBoxer, you will learn about all the various pieces of training equipment and how to use that gear properly.
+There are also examples of typical boxing workouts provided to help get you started, and advice about how to develop ways to shape those routines to suit you personally, allowing you to get the most from your training sessions.
+I will also explain the things that seems to cause most confusion to beginners in boxing training classes - How to properly use your skipping rope and how to shadow box.

-**Free 12 Part Course Of Boxing Lessons For Everyone - Get Them Here!!*
+Remember To Grab Your Free 12 Part Course Of Boxing Lessons - Get Yours Here

 Why should you warm up and cool down before and after a boxing training workout?

 I cannot overemphasise the importance of a proper warm up before boxing training (or any other type of workout session for that matter) and a good cool down routine afterwards.
 Warming up first will actually much improve your performance and greatly reduce the chances of you injuring yourself.

 The two methods that are most often used by people to warm up before their workouts, usually involve light aerobic work and/or stretching.
 Unfortunately, these methods do not really prepare you properly for dynamic sports training, like boxing.

 Warm ups fall into two different versions - They can either be 'directly related' or 'indirectly related' to the sport you're training for.